-- Create a new D3 in a Context
+- · Create a new D3 in a Context

 - Read by listing all existing D3

 - Update an existing D3 in a Context

 - Delete an existing D3

-Data in Motion RESTful-enabled HTTP server supports the WebDAV (RFC 2518 specifications) methods and commands that the "WebDAV Methods" section on page 8 describes.
+Data in Motion RESTful-enabled HTTP server supports the WebDAV (RFC 2518 specifications) methods and commands that the WebDAV Methods describes.

 You should have received a Cisco license key with your product.
-The license file must be located under the /home/localadmin/DMRoot/lic_directory for Data in Motion services to be enabled.
+The license file must be located under the /home/localadmin/DMRoot/lic directory for Data in Motion services to be enabled.
 Optionally, the license file can be installed by using the WebDAV HTTP PUT command to upload to the Data in Motion enabled device.
+Only the admin user can upload/update using WebDAV HTTP PUT command and the HTTP header "Content-Type" MUST be set as "application/lic".